 - Code snippets

-We all have times where we’re stuck for creative ideas, staring at a blank screen and wondering what you can say or do that will hold the attention of your reader.
+We all have times where we’re stuck for creative ideas.
+We stare at a blank screen and wonder what you can say or do that will hold the attention of your reader.

-By offering a swipe file of your best work that people can take and build upon, you can help people save time, get more leads, sell more product and look more professional.
+By offering a swipe file of your best work that people can take and build upon, you:

 A cheat sheet offers a quick reference to something you don’t really want to have to remember but need to reference it quickly.
 Some useful cheat sheets are: